zywkloo/CSI-MurderOnThe2ndFloor/README.md

  ### Three Key Features

-* Uplodaers:
+* Uploaders:
-  * It allows uploading JSON file (eg, Murder-on-the-2nd-Floor-Raw-Data.json) to analyze the data of all suspects.
+  * It allows uploading JSON files (eg, Murder-on-the-2nd-Floor-Raw-Data.json) to analyze the data of all suspects.
-  * The user could designate the murder scence (room #).
+  * The user could designate the murder scene (room #).
 This fits users with dynamic analytical requirements.

 <img src="https://github.com/zywkloo/CSI-MurderOnThe2ndFloor/raw/master/backup/CrimeScene.gif" width = "50%"  alt="2" align=right />

-* Timeline viualization: A visualization web application shows the behaviour of all suspects according to the timeline on the 2D building layout.
+* Timeline visualization: A visualization web application shows the behaviour of all suspects according to the timeline on the 2D building layout.

-* Spatial viualization: Based on the the murder room input by the user, the occurrence frequency of all supsects would be marked in the 3D box.
+* Spatial visualization: Based on the murder room input by the user, the occurrence frequency of all suspects would be marked in the 3D box.

  ### Outcome
-*  Rather than offering a conclusion based on a specific given data, we offerd a data visualization tool to help the user (the police, the analyst) come up with their own judgement.
+*  Rather than offering a conclusion based on a specific given data, we offered a data visualization tool to help the user (the police, the analyst) come up with their judgement.

-## What We learned
+## What We Learned
 - Learned how to discuss an unfamiliar problem with teammates from different programming backgrounds.
-- Learned how to modify data visualization library to meet our purpose
+- Learned how to modify the data visualization library to meet our purpose

 ## License